Privacy and Security Notice

 -No show and late cancellations forfeit the gift certificate.

--Gift Certificates are transferable, cannot be redeemed for cash, and cannot be purchased using special promotions or discount offers.
+-Gift Certificates are transferable, but cannot be redeemed for cash, and cannot be purchased using special promotions or discount offers.

 -Introductory Offer: All new customers will receive a 1-hour massage for $65.
 Good for one-time use.
 Cannot be combined with other offers.

--Discounts, coupons, donations and promotions cannot be combined, cannot be redeemed as cash, or redeemed to pay for missed appointment or late cancellation charges.
+-Discounts, coupons, vouchers, donations and promotions cannot be combined, cannot be redeemed as cash, or redeemed to pay for missed appointment or late cancellation charges.

 -Birthday: Receive $20 off any service the month of your birthday.
 Didn’t receive a birthday discount notice…just present government issued ID to receive discount.